 I am a former Mary Kay Consultant who continues to support the company mission and is an active consumer of the Mary Kay product line.
-Prior to transitioning into a in-active status, I composed and developed this blog as a marketing support for my sales efforts.
-Included was my business card scanned and a template for conference calls with National Sales Director Extraordinaire: Glorida Mayfield Banks.
+Prior to transitioning into an in-active status, I composed and developed this blog as a marketing support for my sales efforts.
+Included was my scanned business card and a template for conference calls with National Sales Director Extraordinaire: Gloria Mayfield Banks.

 Well, life happened and my existence has taken a new direction.
 Nonetheless, I’ve updated this “Blog-a-Gloss” because it is such an accurate (I think) representation of my journey to discovering the beauty of a jaw bone and the shadowing of an eye.

 I can’t think of any other entity on planet earth that suffers more myth and misunderstanding than Mary Kay.
 It’s as though she’s become the “Sushi” of the cosmetics industry.
 What do I mean by that?

 Well, have you ever heard “Sushi Haters” utter their disgust for the delicacy with gasps and then attempt to educate the world with their limited scope and back-alley knowledge?

 - “It will give you worms and parasites.”

 - “It’s a weapon of terrorism designed to kill Generation X by way of wasabi and California Rolls.”

 After I’ve listened to their rants I finally ask, “Have you ever tried it yourself?”
 To which they sheepishly reply:

 Then HOW DO YOU KNOW?
 Without fail, the stock response eludes to what THEY say or it’s what their co-workers told them, what the lady down the street on dialysis said, or quite frankly, it’s just what they’ve heard.